The Mikado (1939 film)

 The Mikado is a 1939 British musical comedy film based on Gilbert and Sullivan's 1885 comic opera The Mikado.
-Shot in Technicolor, the film stars Martyn Green as Ko-Ko, Sydney Granville as Pooh-Bah, the American singer Kenny Baker as Nanki-Poo and Jean Colin as Yum-Yum.
-Many of the other leads and choristers were or had been members of the D'Oyly Carte Opera Company.
+Directed by Victor Schertzinger and shot in Technicolor, the film stars Martyn Green as Ko-Ko, Sydney Granville as Pooh-Bah, the American singer Kenny Baker as Nanki-Poo and Jean Colin as Yum-Yum.
+In addition to Green and Granville, many of the other leads and choristers, as well as the film's conductor and adapter, Geoffrey Toye, were or had been members of the D'Oyly Carte Opera Company.

 Plot

 At the court of the Mikado, the emperor orders his son, Nanki-Poo, to marry Katisha, an elderly courtier, or perish on the scaffold.
 Nanki-Poo flees and disguises himself as a poor minstrel.
 Later, in the town of Titipu, he inquires about his beloved, a schoolgirl called Yum-Yum, who is a ward of Ko-Ko (formerly a cheap tailor).
 A gentleman, Pish-Tush, explains that when the Mikado decreed that flirting was a capital crime, the Titipu authorities frustrated the decree by appointing Ko-Ko, a prisoner condemned to death for flirting, to the post of Lord High Executioner.
 Since Ko-Ko was next to be decapitated, the town authorities reasoned that he could "not cut off another's head until he cut his own off", and since Ko-Ko was not likely to execute himself, no executions could take place.
 All of the town's officials except the haughty nobleman, Pooh-Bah, proved too proud to serve under an ex-tailor, and they resigned, so Pooh-Bah now holds all their posts.
 Pooh-Bah informs Nanki-Poo that Yum-Yum is scheduled to marry Ko-Ko later that very day.

 Nanki-Poo informs Ko-Ko of his love for Yum-Yum.
 Ko-Ko sends him away, but Nanki-Poo manages to meet with his beloved and reveals to her that he is the son and heir of the Mikado, in disguise to avoid the amorous advances of Katisha.
 Pish-Tush arrives with news that the Mikado has decreed that unless an execution is carried out in Titipu within a month, the town will be reduced to the rank of a village, which would bring "irretrievable ruin".
 Pooh-Bah and Pish-Tush point to Ko-Ko as the obvious choice for beheading, since he was already under sentence of death.
 Ko-Ko discovers that Nanki-Poo, in despair over losing Yum-Yum, is preparing to commit suicide.
 They make a bargain: Nanki-Poo will marry Yum-Yum for one month and will then be executed.
 Ko-Ko will then marry the young widow.

 Everyone arrives to celebrate Nanki-Poo and Yum-Yum's union, but the festivities are interrupted by the arrival of Katisha, who has come to claim Nanki-Poo as her husband.
 However, the townspeople drown out Katisha's attempts to reveal Nanki-Poo's secret.
 Katisha declares that she intends to be avenged.